alshedivat/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome  to my website!
 I am an Economics PhD candidate at Harvard University.
-My research interests lie in the intersection of International Trade and Industrial Organization, with a focus on Energy/Environmental topics.
+I work on energy and environmental topics, using tools from international trade and industrial organization.
 Check out my work in progress below!

 You can reach me at mabuin at g dot harvard dot edu